Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 the parallel version.
 The file named siesta-4.1-b4gcc.tar.gz is unzipped, do "sh ../Src/obj_setup.sh", and copy "arch.make" to "Obj".
 These three packages including mpi-3.2 above must be installed to your system bofore "make" is executed.
-The are three cases available for the "make" time; the file "arch.make-2" here shows a temnplate for "arch.make" of MPI or OMP.
+The are three cases available for the "make" time; the file "arch.make-2" in this directory shows a template for "arch.make" of MPI or OMP.
 You should test which one is most efficient in the gfortran run.

 For NEC's Intel vector-parallel version, however, one has the specified MPI and Scalapack packages and needs to go through more steps.
 The modified changes are summarized in "Annual Report (2021)" of